 Also, Walkways have to be provided where workers or equipment are required or permitted to cross over excavations.
-Guardrails which comply with §1926.502(b) shall be provided where walkways are 6 feet (1.8 m) or more above lower levels.
+Guardrails that comply with §1926.502(b) shall be provided where walkways are 6 feet (1.8 m) or more above lower levels.
 Again, only when workers are to CROSS OVER the open trench of 6 feet deep or more.

 Ensure that all personnel has high visibility or other suitable clothing when exposed to vehicular traffic.
 This is a requirement and you have to reference the Manual on Uniform Traffic Control Devices for minimum requirements for highways as well as flaggers being used.
 This tells you the ANSI rating needed for certain reflective apparel needed for day and night work.

 Also, prepare for an emergency, especially if in an unfamiliar area, a rural area and/or working with a hazardous atmosphere by contacting the local emergency response service and determining whether or not they are equipped and prepared for a potential rescue.
 This may also drive the need to have someone trained in 1st aid/CPR at the site as well.
 Also, know where the nearest emergency medical center is located.
 For job sites, this should ALWAYS be a part of a site-specific safety plan anyway.